 Even though the median size is 21,880 sqft, there are still 0 spaces below 2,000 sqft.
 Most properties in this region are approximately 12 stories.
 Most buildings in this area were built in 1981 and are Class A.

 This market is fairly equally mixed residential and commercial.
 Wholesale trade is the dominant industry in this area.
 Commute by bike is the most popular way to get to work amongst Crystal City Shops residents.
-Commuting close to 20 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting approximately 20 minutes a day is the norm for those who opt to reside in this part of town.

 Real time and historical data on commercial real estate listings in Crystal City Shops.